prof-rossetti/georgetown-opim-243-201901/notes/anaconda.md

 > NOTE: After installing Anaconda on a Mac, you will need to restart your terminal for the changes to take effect.

-After the installation is complete, try repeating the detecting commands again, as described in the section above.
+After the installation is complete, try repeating the detection commands again, as described in the section above.

 Once you are able to successfully detect your installation of Anaconda, you are ready to proceed!

 ## Usage

+### The `conda` Utility

 When activating Anaconda virtual environments and issuing project-specific `conda` commands, we generally want to do so within that project's directory.
 So let's take a moment to create a new project directory now, then navigate there from the command line: